ddionrails/ddionrails/README.md

 For the versions available, see the [tags on this repository](https://github.com/ddionrails/ddionrails/tags).

-## License
+## GNU AGPL-3.0

-This project is licensed under the GNU AGPLv3 License - see the [LICENSE.md](https://github.com/ddionrails/ddionrails/blob/master/LICENSE.md) file for details
+This project is licensed under the GNU AGPL-3.0 License - see the [LICENSE.md](https://github.com/ddionrails/ddionrails/blob/master/LICENSE.md) file for details

 <!-- Markdown link & img dfn's -->